 "They can listen to Peter Pan, Cinderella, and you can do the dishes or whatever you gotta do but they still have to use their imaginations."

-Guthrie is the author of her own children's book, Princesses Wear Pants, and it happens to be available of Amazon's Audible for $10 or free with 30 day trial if you're not already a member.)
+Guthrie is the author of her own children's book, Princesses Wear Pants, and it happens to be available on Audible for $10 (or free with 30 day trial if you're not already a member.)